 Current GU students and alumni can download the CERES list of regionally related internships.
 Please note: you must have a GU Box account to access the file.

-CERES students benefit from professional and discipline-specific career services through the Graduate School of Foreign Service Career Development Center (CDC), which offers workshops, recruiting events and one-on-one counseling to ensure that students have the skills and resources they need to find the career they desire.
+CERES students benefit from professional and discipline-specific career services through the School of Foreign Service Graduate Career Center (GCC), which offers workshops, recruiting events and one-on-one counseling to ensure that students have the skills and resources they need to find the career they desire.